 - In the absence of Agent Features, the Global Model type produces the same score for every agent, which makes it useless for ranking.

 - A Model, also called a Local Model, is built for each agent.

 - Captures agent-specific idiosyncrasies with respect to performance.

-- With this option, a Global model is also built to produce scores for agents for whom individual models cannot be created.
-For example, some agents might not have enough data to create an individual model.To build a model for a numeric metric, an agent must have at least one interaction; to build a model for a Boolean metric, an agent must have at least one interaction for each of the possible Boolean values.
+- With this option, a Global Model is also built to produce scores for agents for whom individual Models cannot be created.
+For example, some agents might not have enough data to create an individual Model.

-- Combination of Global and Disjoint model, which uses an average of their scores.
+- Combination of Global and Disjoint Models, which uses an average of their scores.

 - Can both provide generalization and capture agent-specific nuances in performance.

 - Select this Model only if there are Agent Features that correlate with the target metric; that is, the metric (first-contact resolution, net promoter score, average handle time, and so on) for which the associated Predictor is built.